Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 237:
 - By cyanflower.
-- This cube's redesign is in reference to the character Isaac from famous roguelike indie game "The Binding of Isaac".
-The tears on this cube's eyes are directly based off the original cube's tears, instead of the flat downwards design usually incorporated with Isaac.
+- Changed to a design directly based on Isaac from the game The Binding of Isaac.
+Keeps the original cube’s flowing tear design rather than the original source’s simple-lined tear design.

 cube 238:
 - By KetsuTT.